preciofishbone/OmniaDocs/web-content-management/publishing-features/aggregated-calendar/index.rst

 + **Item Limit**: Default setting is "No Limit".
 You can limit the number of rows shown by selecting "Row Limit" and set the number of rows.
 + **Show Title**: Label to be shown for the control.
 + **Show Legend**: If legends for the calendars should be visible, select this box.
 (The two images at the top has this option activated).
-+ **Visible**: Defines when the control (the calendars) should be visible: Always, up to a maximum width or to a minimum width.
-Then define maximum or minimum width in pixels.

 Add a calendar
 ***************